gaqzi/reflections/content/python/pytest_fixtures_with_parameters.md

 tags: Python, Testing
 ---

-While most of my Pytest fixtures don't react to the dynamically-passed values of function parameters, I've been in situations where I've definitely felt the need for that.
+While most of my Pytest fixtures don't react to the dynamically-passed values of function parameters, there have been situations where I've definitely felt the need for that.
 Consider this example:

 ```python
 # test_src.py